ShaunLee13/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+    The useRouteMatch hook will take a specific path, or use the default url, and can be assigned to variables to clean code.

-1. How would you explain form validation to someone who has never programmed before?
+2. How would you explain form validation to someone who has never programmed before?

+    Form validation takes rules that you decide and makes sure that the information being put in matches those rules.

-1. In 1-2 sentences, define end to end testing.
+3. In 1-2 sentences, define end to end testing.

+    End to end testing is the process of making sure that an application is working correctly from start to finish, or end to end.
+We use it to autonomously make sure that components are working and data is being properly passed.

 ## Instructions